Vermont

 Legal History

-This case began on December 21, 2020, when, in Vitale v.
-Bellows Falls Union High School, Vermont parents who do not live in towns with tuitioning (or in towns that only tuition particular grades) sued the state for failing to provide town tuitioning equally to all children of the state.
-The “fortuity of a child’s residence” determines whether a child will have educational opportunity and parents’ allege this conflicts with their children’s right under the state constitution to a publicly funded education that is offered equally to all children.
+On March 17, 2023, the Vermont Supreme Court rendered a 5-0 opinion against parent plaintiffs in Vitale et al., v.
+Bellows Falls Union High School.
+The case began when Vermont parents who do not live in towns with tuitioning (or in towns that only tuition particular grades) sued the state for failing to provide town tuitioning equally to all children of the state.
+They argued the “fortuity of a child’s residence” determines whether a child will have educational opportunity and this conflicts with their children’s right under the state constitution to a publicly funded education that is offered equally to all children.